Falcon 9 first-stage landing tests: Flight 15

 SpaceX had planned to make the sixth controlled-descent test flight and second landing attempt on their drone ship no earlier than February 11, 2015.
 Landing a returning rocket at sea would have been a "potentially historic rocket launch and landing", as such a feat "was unheard of" five years earlier.

-According to regulatory paperwork filed in 2014, SpaceX plans had called for the sixth test flight to occur on a late January 2015 launch attempt.
+According to regulatory paperwork filed in 2014, SpaceX plans called for the sixth test flight to occur on a late January 2015 launch attempt.
 However, after the completion of the fifth test flight, and with some damage being incurred by the drone ship in the botched landing, it was not clear whether the sixth test would still be feasible only a few weeks later.
 This issue was resolved within days of the ship's return to Jacksonville, and by January 15, SpaceX was unambiguous about its plans to attempt a landing of the first stage following the boost phase of the Deep Space Climate Observatory mission.

 However, in a statement by SpaceX, the drone ship was in conditions "with waves reaching up to three stories in height crashing over the decks".
 Additionally, one of the four thrusters that keep the barge in a constant position had malfunctioned, making station-keeping difficult.
 For these reasons, the post-launch flight test did not involve the barge, but instead attempted a soft touchdown over water.

 The test was successful, and the first stage of the Falcon 9 landed "nicely vertical" with an accuracy of 10 meters from the target location in the ocean.

 Therefore, this test represented the fifth ocean touchdown, and the sixth overall Falcon 9 first stage controlled-descent test.